The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS: Discussion

 As the components are mathematical limits, to report quantitatively useful results, we marginalize over aforementioned archetype size definitions and compute the bin-averaged low-$e$ fraction $\bar{\pi}_{\rm low}([R_1,R_2])$ directly from posterior draws.
 For sub-Neptunes (1--4 $R_\oplus$) we infer $\bar{\pi}_{\rm low}=\wLowSN$ (corresponding to $\bar{\pi}_{\rm high}=\wHighSN$), for sub-Saturns (4--8 $R_\oplus$) $\bar{\pi}_{\rm low}=\wLowSS$ ($\bar{\pi}_{\rm high}=\wHighSS$), and for Jovians (8--16 $R_\oplus$) $\bar{\pi}_{\rm low}=\wLowJOV$ ($\bar{\pi}_{\rm high}=\wHighJOV$).
 These are the quantities summarized by the colored points in Figure~\ref{fig:weight_vs_rp}.

-The random-drop tests in Figure~\ref{fig:robustness} preserve this overall behavior, supporting the conclusion that the inferred transition is not driven purely by a small number of influential objects.
-Overall, the model indicates that a non-zero high-eccentricity component is present across the full radius range, with its relative contribution increasing toward larger planets through the decline of $\pi_{\rm low}(R_p)$ with $R_p$.
+Overall, the model indicates that a non-zero high-eccentricity component may be present across the full radius range, with its relative contribution increasing toward larger planets through the decline of $\pi_{\rm low}(R_p)$ with $R_p$.